billyyoung/blog/content/posts/tokyo-2023.md

 **Restaurant reservations**
 One downside of data SIMs or pocket Wi-fis is that you won't have a phone number, which is frustratingly useful in Japan mostly for calling restaurants or services to make reservations.
 So if you're trying to dine at fancy restaurants that need reservations, consider getting a SIM that has calling capabilities.
 Normal restaurants do take walk-ins though.

-Alternatives to having a phone number are:
+Alternatives to having a JP phone number are:

 * If you're staying at a hotel, you can ask the hotel concierge to call the restaurant to make a reservation for you
 * Some restaurants are contactable by LINE (the primary messaging app in Japan), so try via LINE (would also recommend downloading the app and making an account beforehand)
 * If you're extroverted enough and make friends with a Japanese person and get their contact info, they may be able to help make reservations for you at their favourite places
+* If you're willing to eat any international calling fees from your US phone plan, you can call JP phone numbers using your US phone number

 **Laundry**
 Japanese apartments (and therefore Airbnbs) will commonly have a washer but no dryer, and you dry your clothes on the patio or on hanging rods inside the room.
 But in the summer when it's humid, it might take clothes a couple of days to air-dry, depending on your place.